felix-clark/ornstein-uhlenbeck/README.md

 # ornstein-uhlenbeck

-Estimate the parameters of an Ornstein-Uhlenbeck stochastic process using maximum likelihood for eta (the attraction parameter) and iterative updating for mu and sigma.
+Estimate the parameters of an Ornstein-Uhlenbeck stochastic process (also known as a Vasicek model) using maximum likelihood for eta (the attraction parameter) and iterative updating for mu and sigma.

+The stochastic equation is:
+dX = - eta * (X - mu) * dt + sigma * dW
+where W is a Wigner process.

 ## Usage